alchemyplatform/alchemy-web3/README.md

 ### Sturdier WebSockets

-Alchemy-Web3 brings multiple improvements to ensure correct behavior in cases of temporary network failure or dropped connections.
+Alchemy Web3 brings multiple improvements to ensure correct WebSocket behavior in cases of temporary network failure or dropped connections.
 As with any network connection, you should not assume that a WebSocket will remain open forever without interruption, but correctly handling dropped connections and reconnection by hand can be challenging to get right.
-Alchemy-Web3 automatically adds handling for these failures with no configuration necessary.
+Alchemy Web3 automatically adds handling for these failures with no configuration necessary.

-If you use your WebSocket URL when initializing, then when you create subscriptions using `web3.eth.subscribe()`, Alchemy-Web3 will bring the following advantages over standard Web3 subscriptions:
+If you use your WebSocket URL when initializing, then when you create subscriptions using `web3.eth.subscribe()`, Alchemy Web3 will bring the following advantages over standard Web3 subscriptions:

 - Unlike standard Web3, you will not permanently miss events which arrive while